Lam Family College of Business & Computer Science Pitch Contest

 The most successful entries typically demonstrate:

+- A clear value proposition for a clearly defined target market.
 Who is the prototypical consumer of your innovation, and why would they pay for your solution?
 What problem of theirs does your innovation solve?
 What need(s) does your innovation fulfill?

+- A clear explanation of how you are able to solve the consumer’s problem.
 How or why does your solution work?
 What enables your solution to fulfill customer needs better than anything/anyone else out there?

+- Traction in the marketplace.
 Is there a demonstrated product-market fit?
 Do you have evidence that your idea or prototype is desirable to, adopted by, or sought after by a market?

+- A well-articulated revenue model.
 How does this innovation generate revenue?
 What recurring revenue streams are created?
 Who’s paying, and how are they paying for your offering?

+- A founding team that is set up for success.
 Does the founding team have the right expertise to execute the innovation?
 Is this something that the founders will continue to pursue after graduation?

 Judges

+Dr. Arno Puder is a Professor and Chair of the Department of Computer Science at the San Francisco State University.
 Prior to joining SF State, he worked for Deutsche Telekom AG and AT&T Labs Research.
 As department chair, he promotes equitable and diverse pedagogy through socially responsible computing.

 Dr. Puder published two books as well as over 60 peer reviewed conference and journal papers.
-His research interests include Embedded Systems, Mobile Platforms, IoT and Reinforcement Learning.
+His research interests include Embedded Systems, Mobile Platforms, loT and Reinforcement Learning.
 His collaborators include Mozilla Research, Microsoft Research, and SAP and he served as an expert witness in a class action suit against prominent mobile app developers.

 He is the founder and co-founder of several widely used Open Source projects.
 Dr. Puder has a Ph.D. in Computer Science from the Goethe University in Frankfurt, Germany.